Adaptive Multi-task Learning for Multi-sector Portfolio Optimization: Introduction

 \section{Introduction}

-Flexible quantification and adaptive estimation of related information among multiple tasks make multi-task learning attain out-performance.
-Factor model is a powerful tool in machine learning and data science \citep{FanLi20}.
-In this study, we contribute to construct a data-adaptive multi-task learning method that is useful in various applications including finance, economics, psychometrics, and environmental science.

-The leading example we focus on in this paper is multi-sector portfolio selection.
-Modern financial market is vast and complex.
-There are many sectors such as manufacturing, financial service, and technology.
-There are also diverse asset classes such as equities and bonds.
-Investors nowadays look at interconnected markets that enable cross-border trading and investment, with 24/7 access through electronic platforms to international markets such as the US, Europe, Asia, etc. Investment funds consider various sectors, markets, and geographical locations when constructing an investment portfolio.
-This is done to diversify investments and minimize risk.
-Most fund product involves certain ``sector'', here we can think of the sector as a specific country's financial market, an asset class market, a SIC sector or subsector, or a theme such as ESG.
-The fund manager needs to conduct extensive research and analysis on companies within that sector or theme.
-The task involves weight determination and rebalancing, and diversification among the different companies within the sector, with a target on Sharpe ratio performance and risk control.
-It is likely that some or all sectors share the same/similar underlying driving forces of asset returns.
-In this paper, we are interested in this question: \emph{can we utilize the potential but unknown homogeneities among different sectors to make better inference and prediction?}
+Modern financial markets are vast and complex.
+The equity market is conventionally classified by multiple industry sectors, such as manufacturing, financial services, and technology.
+There are also diverse asset classes, including equities (stocks), fixed income (bonds), commodities (gold, oil) and cash equivalents (treasury bills, money market funds).
+Investors nowadays consider interconnected markets that enable cross-border trading and investment, with convenient access through electronic platforms to international markets such as the US, Europe, and Asia.
+When constructing investment portfolios, funds typically take into account various sectors and markets in order to achieve diversification and risk reduction.
+Most fund products are associated with a certain “sector,” which can be broadly interpreted as a country-specific financial market, an asset class, an industrial sector or subsector, or an investment theme such as ESG.
+Fund managers are required to conduct extensive research and analysis on firms within a given sector or theme.
+The task involves determining portfolio weights, implementing rebalancing strategies, and diversifying across assets within the sector, with the objective of achieving favorable Sharpe ratio performance and effective risk control.
+It is likely that some sectors share similar underlying driving forces of asset returns.
+In this paper, we are interested in the following question: \emph{can we utilize the potential but unknown homogeneities across different sectors to improve the estimation of factor models and portfolio performance?}